pierrotm777/EdgeTx_Widget_XanyCoder/README.md

 ## Overview

-**XANYCTL** is a touchscreen widget for **EdgeTX** designed to control a **Multiplex X‑Any encoder** using Lua.
+**XANYCTL** is a touchscreen widget for **EdgeTX** designed to control a **Multiplex XAny encoder** using Lua.
 It provides a graphical interface (buttons + slider) that allows the pilot to control **up to 16 logical switches** and an optional **PROP analog parameter**.

-The widget is intended to work with a companion **Mix script** that converts the widget state into a valid **X‑Any pulse stream** sent on a radio channel.
+The widget is intended to work with a companion **Mix script** that converts the widget state into a valid **XAny pulse stream** sent on a radio channel.

 Typical use case:

-TX16S → EdgeTX widget → Lua Mix script → RC channel → receiver → X‑Any decoder.
+TX16S → EdgeTX widget → Lua Mix script → RC channel → receiver → XAny decoder.

 The project is composed of two main parts: